sysdiglabs/terraform-aws-secure-for-cloud/README.md

 # Sunset Notice

 > [!CAUTION]
 > Sysdig released a new onboarding experience for AWS in September 2024.
-We recommend connecting your cloud accounts by [following these instructions](https://docs.sysdig.com/en/docs/sysdig-secure/connect-cloud-accounts/).
+Follow [these instructions](https://docs.sysdig.com/en/docs/sysdig-secure/connect-cloud-accounts/) to connect your cloud environment.
 >
 > This repository should be used solely in cases where Agentless Threat Detection cannot be used.